 1. “Sweet Dreams (Are Made of This)”

 The Eurythmics breakout hit was imperative to the identity of 1980s pop music.
-After Dave Stewart accidentally discovered the tune’s trademark synth line from a backwards bass recording, Lennox contributed a haunting melody atop multilayered vocal tracks and the rest is history.
+After Dave Stewart accidentally discovered the tune’s trademark synth line from a backward bass recording, Lennox contributed a haunting melody atop multilayered vocal tracks and the rest is history.

 Photo Credit: Portrait of Annie Lennox of The Eurythmics.
 Undated photograph.
 (Photo by Lynn Goldsmith/Corbis/VCG via Getty Images)